Carl R. Kositzky

-Carl R. Kositzky (April 7, 1876 – January 18, 1940) was a North Dakota public servant and politician with the Republican Party who served as the North Dakota State Auditor from 1917 to 1920.
+Carl R. Kositzky (April 7, 1876 – January 18, 1940) was a North Dakota public servant and politician with the Republican Party who served as North Dakota State Auditor from 1917 to 1920 and State Land Commissioner from 1922 to 1927.

 Biography

 Early years

 Carl Reinholt Kositzky was born on April 7, 1876, in Yankton, South Dakota.
 After living in South Dakota and Nebraska, Kositzky moved to North Dakota in 1901, settling on a farm near Sterling.
 In 1902, Kositzky married Estelle Gaskill.

 Burleigh County Treasurer and Commissioner

 During the early 1900s, Kositzky became involved in local politics, serving as county treasurer and commissioner of Burleigh County from 1908 to 1916.

 In early August 1912, while serving as county treasurer, Kositzky started, and reportedly won, a fight with Commissioner E. G. Patterson in the halls of the courthouse.
 Patterson, and his friends, maintained that he was unhurt and that Kositzky struck him from behind while he was walking with his hands in his pockets.

 E. S. Pierce, an eyewitness to the altercation, filed a complaint a few days later, charging Kositzky with assault and battery.
 Kositzky appeared before Judge Olson and pleaded guilty.
 He received a fine of $5.00.
 According to the Washburn Leader, the fight may have had something to do with Kositzky discovering that E. G. Patterson and Alexander McKenzie were receiving suspicious tax breaks.